pbenven/Wrench-VMT/README.md

-TL;DR: INSTALL.md has fairly detailed instructions on how to install the app.
+INSTALL.md has fairly detailed instructions on how to install the app.

 Wrench Vehicle Maintenance Tracker